 A detailed timetable is available on request.

-There are no standard concessions offered.
-However, we try to ensure the course is accessible to all those who would benefit from it.
-So if you would find the cost prohibitive please write to email@example.com to enquire about reduced or deferred course fees.
+There is also a scholarship fund which might be able to give some help towards course fees.
+We try to ensure that the education offered at Chisholme is accessible to all who would benefit from it.
+So if you find the cost prohibitive please write to email@example.com to enquire about reduced or deferred course fees.